FahmiChaar/capacitor-notification-progressbar/README.md

 ## work in progress

-The work for this plugin is in progress (Support Android done) try to support iOS and web (welcome to any help)
+The work for this plugin is in progress (Support Android done) try to support iOS and web (Any help is appretiated)

 ## Supported platforms